MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-gateway-configure.md

 4. On the device's **Details pane**, select the **Details** tab, and at the upper right on the **Actions** menu, select **Sign out**.

-## Bulk Sign-In
+## Bulk sign in

-Bulk Sign-In enables you to sign-in with shared accounts on SIP devices in batches of up to 100 devices each, with a limit of 3 concurrent batches per region.
+Bulk sign ins enable you to sign in with shared accounts on SIP devices in batches of up to 100 devices each but with a limit of 3 concurrent batches per region.

-### Bulk Sign-In Scenarios
+### Bulk sign in scenarios

-Bulk Sign-In can be used for the following scenarios -
+There are two scenarios that bulk sign in can be used.

-1. For newly onboarded SIP devices within 3 days / 72 hrs of onboarding to SIP Gateway
+1. For newly onboarded SIP devices within 3 days or 72 hrs of onboarding to SIP Gateway.
-1. For signed out devices within 7 days / 168 hrs of getting signed out
+2. For signed out devices within 7 days or 168 hrs of getting signed out.
+For this scenario, you don't have to add the tenant ID to the provisioning URL (see prerequisite 2 below).
-   1. Pre-requisite 2 is not applicable for this scenario.

 ### Bulk Sign-In Pre-requisites

 1. Site public IPs / IP ranges must be added to the [trusted IPs for the tenant](/microsoftteams/manage-your-network-topology) in Teams Admin Center.
-1. Add the tenant-ID to the provisioning URL for the devices (examples below for NOAM region)
+2. Add your organizations tenant ID to the provisioning URL for the devices.
+The examples are for the North America region.
-   1. For AudioCodes and Yealink IP phones [http://noam.ipp.sdg.teams.microsoft.com/tenantid/<your-tenant-ID-guid>](http://noam.ipp.sdg.teams.microsoft.com/tenantid/<your-tenant-ID-guid>)
+   - For AudioCodes and Yealink IP phones [https://noam.ipp.sdg.teams.microsoft.com/tenantid/`<your-tenant-ID-guid>`](https://noam.ipp.sdg.teams.microsoft.com/tenantid/`<your-tenant-ID-guid>`)

-      1. For Cisco IP phones - [http://noam.ipp.sdg.teams.microsoft.com/tenantid/<your-tenant-ID-guid>/$PSN.xml](http://noam.ipp.sdg.teams.microsoft.com/tenantid/<your-tenant-ID-guid>/$PSN.xml)
+   - For Cisco IP phones - [https://noam.ipp.sdg.teams.microsoft.com/tenantid/`<your-tenant-ID-guid>`/$PSN.xml](https://noam.ipp.sdg.teams.microsoft.com/tenantid/`<your-tenant-ID-guid>`/$PSN.xml)

-         1. For analog devices connected to AudioCodes ATAs - [http://noam.ipp.sdg.teams.microsoft.com/tenantid/<your-tenant-ID-guid>/mac.in](http://noam.ipp.sdg.teams.microsoft.com/tenantid/<your-tenant-ID-guid>/mac.in)
+   - For analog devices connected to AudioCodes ATAs - [https://noam.ipp.sdg.teams.microsoft.com/tenantid/`<your-tenant-ID-guid`>/mac.in](https://noam.ipp.sdg.teams.microsoft.com/tenantid/<your-tenant-ID-guid>/mac.in)

                         1. for Cisco ATA replace mac.ini with mac.cfg

                               1. for Poly ATA replace mac.ini with $mac.cfg

 1. Install the Microsoft Teams PowerShell Module 5.6.0 or higher.
-Bulk sign-in cmdlets are not available with previous versions of TPM.
+Bulk sign in cmdlets aren't available with previous versions of TPM.
-1. Only accounts with [CommonAreaPhone policy](/microsoftteams/set-up-common-area-phones) can be used as part of a bulk sign-in request.
+2. Only accounts with [CommonAreaPhone policy](/microsoftteams/set-up-common-area-phones) can be used as part of a bulk sign-in request.
-1. The accounts must not have Multi Factor Authentication enabled.
+3. The accounts must not have Multi Factor Authentication (MFA) enabled.
-1. The accounts must have phone numbers assigned.
+4. The accounts must have phone numbers assigned.
-1. The accounts must have [AllowSIPDevicesCalling policy](/microsoftteams/sip-gateway-configure) assigned.
+5. The accounts must have [AllowSIPDevicesCalling policy](/microsoftteams/sip-gateway-configure) assigned.
-1. **Global Administrator / Authentication Administrator / Privileged Authentication Administrator** role is needed for running the cmdlets.
+6. The **Global Administrator, Authentication Administrator or the Authentication Administrator** role is needed for running the cmdlets.

 > [!NOTE]
-> For using the Bulk Sign-In feature, the **BulkSignIn** attribute must be set to `Enabled` in `TeamsSipDevicesConfiguration`
+> For using the Bulk sign in feature, the **BulkSignIn** attribute must be set to `Enabled` in `TeamsSipDevicesConfiguration`

 ### How to create a bulk sign-in request

 1. Create an input CSV file with the following details –